pvieytes/klogger/README.md

 No logger is started by default, so, at least one should be added to start to log.
-If no options are given when is added, it will have console backend and the higher log level (everything will be showed).
+If no options are given when is added, it will have console backend and the higher log level (every message will be showed).

 ```erlang
 klogger:add_logger(logger).